Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Introduction

 The empirical success of QHD-1 is based on balancing $\sigma$-boson-exchange attraction against $\omega_\mu$-boson-exchange repulsion.
 That that balance must be fine-tuned remains a famous mystery of the structure of the QHD-1 ground state.
-In the absence of long-ranged electromagnetic forces, infinite symmetric $Z=N$ nuclear matter, as well as finite microscopic ground-state $Z=N$ nuclides, appear as symmetric nuclear liquid drops.
+In the absence of long-ranged electromagnetic forces, infinite symmetric $Z=N$ nuclear matter, as well as finite microscopic ground state $Z=N$ nuclides, appear as symmetric nuclear liquid drops.

-The nuclear non-topological solitons of T.D.~Lee and co-workers, J.D.~Walecka and co-workers, and R. Serber are to be classified as liquids because: $\bullet$ they have no crystalline or other solid structure; $\bullet$ it costs energy to either increase or decrease the density of the constituent nucleons compared to an optimum value; $\bullet$ they survive at zero external pressure, e.g. in the absence of gravity, so they are not a ``gas."
+These nuclear non-topological solitons of are to be classified as liquids because: \begin{itemize} \item they have no crystalline or other solid structure; \item it costs energy to either increase or decrease the density of the constituent nucleons compared to an optimum value; \item they survive at zero external pressure, e.g. in the absence of gravity, so they are not a ``gas.'' \end{itemize}

-Despite their successes, there is a fatal flaw in all current $\sigma$-based nuclear non-topological soliton models, and in all nuclear models not based on \chiPTtw.
-To see this, examine the renormalizable Lagrangian of a nucleon doublet $N$, a real Lorentz-scalar $\sigma$ and a Lorentz-vector $\omega_\mu$